Terms of Trade

 3.1 The Client acknowledges and accepts that SCJ shall, without prejudice, accept no liability in respect of any alleged or actual error(s) and/or omission(s):

-(b) contained in/omitted from any literature (hard copy and/or electronic) supplied by SCJ in respect of the Services.
+(b) contained in/omitted from any literature (hard copy and/or electronic) supplied by SCJ in respect of the Works.

 4. Change in Control